 To read the entire article, click the link below:

-Climate change may render some areas too dry to farm in Australia, which means farmers will soon abandon them unless expensive climate adaptation and planning is implemented.
+Climate change may render some areas in Australia too dry to farm, which means farmers will soon abandon them unless expensive climate adaptation and planning measures are implemented.
 Climate change is also decreasing farming profitability.
-According to the Conversation article, agricultural profits have fallen 23% in the last two decades leading to 2020, and this trend will only continue.
+According to the Conversation article, agricultural profits have declined by 23% over the last two decades, and this trend is expected to continue into 2020.

-“The Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) predicts a likely scenario is that overall farm profit will fall by 13% by 2050.”
-But profitability will differ in various regions.
+“The Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) predicts that a likely scenario is that overall farm profit will fall by 13% by 2050.”
+However, profitability will vary across different regions.
 Western Australia’s profitability is projected to fall by 32%.
-And higher emissions will also cause profitability to drop between 11% to 50%.
+Higher emissions will also cause profitability to drop by 11% to 50%.

-Water availability is a significant factor in farming’s long-term success, but Australia does not have adequate water infrastructure plans to cope with climate change.
+Water availability is a crucial factor in the long-term success of farming, but Australia lacks adequate water infrastructure plans to cope with climate change.

-The NSW Auditor-General report in September 2020 says that the state had “not effectively supported or overseen town water infrastructure planning in regional NSW since at least 2014”.
-The article says that this lack of climate adaptation planning has almost left at least ten regional NSW cities or towns virtually close to “zero” water.
+The NSW Auditor-General’s report in September 2020 states that the state had not effectively supported or overseen town water infrastructure planning in regional NSW since at least 2014.
+The article states that this lack of climate adaptation planning has left at least ten regional NSW cities or towns with virtually no water.

-Climate change impacts on agriculture have knock-on effects on the community through losses in jobs and resulting displacement.
+Climate change impacts on agriculture have knock-on effects on the community, resulting in job losses and displacement.
 To mitigate losses, Australia is investing in climate adaptation.

-The federal government committed to investing A$20 billion “in the adoption of new low-emissions technologies while supporting jobs and strengthening our economy”, the article mentions.
+The federal government is committed to investing A$20 billion in the adoption of new low-emission technologies, while supporting jobs and strengthening the economy, according to the article.

 To read more about it, click the link below: